runabol/piper/README.md

 # Getting started

-Build the sources:
+Build Piper:

 ```
 ./scripts/build.sh
 ```

-Start Piper in memory without any dependencies:
+Start Piper in memory without any external dependencies:

 ```
 ./scripts/all.sh
 ```

-Go to the browser at [http://localhost:8080/jobs][]
+Go to the browser at [http://localhost:8080/jobs](http://localhost:8080/jobs)

 # License